4skl/ctrlztree-undotree-vscode/README.md

 - **Visual Indicators**: Current position highlighted in red, other states in blue
 - **Enhanced Tooltips**: Hover over nodes to see concise diff previews showing only changed lines
 - **Smart Content Display**: Tooltips show git-style diffs with intelligent truncation for large changes
+- **Integrated Action Buttons**: Select any node to reveal action buttons below it, including "📊 View Diff" for nodes with parents
+- **Read-Only Document Handling**: Diff views and other read-only documents don't interfere with tree tracking

 ## 🚀 How It Works